oneleif/olWebsite-React/README.md

 [![](https://img.shields.io/badge/oneleif-Discord-7284be.svg)](https://discord.gg/tv9UdJK)

 ### Questions?
-Feel free to email us at: oneleifdev@gmail.com
+Feel free to email us at: oneleifdev@gmail.com or throw a question into the #oneleif-website channel in our discord server